Hyperkubus/cautious-giggle/README.md

 You can then run NestJS directly through
 `yarn start`

+### Seed data
+You can seed some test date through:
+`yarn seed`
+You can change the amounts in `src/seeds/seed.config.ts`

 ### Assumptions

 - No initial networth on person creation as there is no account yet
-- Max lendable amount can be defined either as sum of amount per friend or as the maximum of these
+- Max burrowable amount has (atleast) two ways of calculation:
+    - either just summing up each friends borrowable amount
+    - expecting lending from one friend increases your networth and therefore reduces borrowable amount for other friends => we us the sum method as the other opens up a ~~whole can of worms~~ lot more assumptions and complexity
 - Authentication, Encryption, and Secrets Management is omited for this demonstration